 Hair loss is mostly reversible like those caused by certain medications, stress, nutritional deficiencies, or temporary hormonal changes once the underlying cause is addressed.
 However, certain types of hair loss, such as androgenetic alopecia are typically considered permanent.
 Anyone with slick or shiny scalp areas with no or little hair is not able to reverse hair loss and will require hair transplant surgery or other solutions.

 Unless you act, it will be impossible for you to preserve your full head of hair especially if you have already started experiencing some form of hair loss.
-So that’s why the sooner you identify the problem and address it, the higher your chances will be to stop hair loss.
+So that’s why the sooner you identify the problem and address it, the higher your chances will be to stop further hair loss.

 Patches of Hair Loss

-Patches of hair loss are perhaps the most obvious signs of hair loss.
+Patches of hair loss are perhaps the most obvious early signs of hair loss.
 Where there was previously hair, there’s now nothing.
 Patches of hair loss are usually located on the vertex or crown of the head, but depending on the cause, they can occur in random places on the scalp along with the sides of the head.